therealnicoroshi/modlist/README.md

 ## Version 2.7.3 by Nicoroshi
-### Updating from 2.6.3 or earlier REQUIRES NEW GAME.
-Safe to Update from 2.6.4 or later
+### Updating from 2.7.2 or earlier REQUIRES NEW GAME.

 <table stlyle="border: none;">
 <tr>